BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 ## Changelog ##

+### 1.1.3 ###
+* Bug fix: Addressed issue where subheadings weren't having font-family property set.
+* Bug fix: Inline Links in Visual Editor in Customizer now are working for WP 4.5+.
+* Misc: Bootstrap-compile now works with SCRIPT_DEBUG set to true.
+* New Feature: Child theme's will transfer menus from parent on activation.

+### 1.1.2 ###
+* Hotfix: Disable responsive device previews, and use WP's new responsive previews in WP 4.5+.

 ### 1.1.1 ###
 * New Feature: Child themes can now be created and work properly.
 * Misc: Replaced Underscore's accessibility classes with Bootstrap's.